 Except, historically speaking, there doesn’t seem to be any documented incidents of Ouija Board happenings that should make anyone uneasy.
 The closest is the story of Pearl Curran.

-The Writings of Pearl Curran and Patience Worth
+The Spirit Writings of Pearl Curran and Patience Worth

 Over the years, strange stories of the Ouija have certainly managed to evoke a general sense of dread.
 The very first was that of St. Louis housewife and spiritualist Pearl Curran, who claimed that she began channeling a spirit calling itself Patience Worth in 1913.
 The spirit claimed to be from the 17th century and “across the sea.”